 Revised PEM Convention

 By adopting the PEM Convention in 2011, the parties undertook to revise the old rules from the 1970s that no longer correspond to today's manufacturing chains.
-On 7 December 2023 the contracting parties adopted the revised PEM convention, which will come into force on 1 January 2025.
+On 7 December 2023 the contracting parties adopted the Revised PEM convention.
+It came into force on 1 January 2025.
 The revision simplifies the legal framework and certification of origin, permits more flexible supply chains, and thus ensures a better fit between the rules of origin and actual production chains in the PEM zone.